 Madeline picked up the discussion by laying out what Resonant does to help organizations in underinvested communities tap clean energy in Massachusetts and New York.
 She looked at how they bring together trusted installer partners, financiers and mission-aligned lenders, and other support organizations to bring affordable, high quality solar installations to nonprofits and others.
 She described how Resonant runs comprehensive, highly customized financial and policy analysis for customers to help them make the best decisions when looking to go solar.
 Madeleine also touched on federal incentives and state specific incentives as well as solar sharing.

 After describing St. Peter’s missions and focus, Jim carefully broke down all the steps of the church’s decision making process around installing a solar system.
 He discussed what led them to go solar, what it was like to work with Resonant Energy and CollectiveSun, and what kind of choices they had to make when looking to finance the system.
 Jim addressed considerations around savings, impact on the environment, financing, choosing an installer, working with church members, and the impact of the system on the parish.
 Madeleine also walked through the financial analysis they had presented to St. Peter’s to help them make their decision.

 Thank you to Jim McDaniel and the incredible St. Peter’s Episcopal Church congregation for collaborating on this webinar with CollectiveSun.

-Thank you to Resonant Energy for co-hosting this webinar and working on this wonderful project with CollectiveSun!
+Thank you to Resonant Energy for co-hosing this webinar and working on this wonderful project with CollectiveSun!